Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Acknowledgments

 \section{Acknowledgments}

-The research of M. Rutkowski was supported by the DVC Research Bridging Support Grant {\it BSDEs Approach to Models with Funding Costs.} Part of the research was performed while I.~Cialenco and M.~Rutkowski were visiting the Institute for Pure and Applied Mathematics (IPAM), which is supported by the National Science Foundation.
+The research of I.~Cialenco and M.~Rutkowski was supported by the DVC Research Bridging Support Grant {\it BSDEs Approach to Models with Funding Costs.} Part of the research was completed while I.~Cialenco and M.~Rutkowski were visiting the Institute for Pure and Applied Mathematics (IPAM) at UCLA, which is funded by the National Science Foundation.
+We would also like to thank the anonymous referees and St\'ephane Cr\'epey for their insightful and helpful comments and suggestions, which helped us greatly to improve the final manuscript.